simpleledger/slp-parser.dart/README.md

-# SLP Parser for Dart
+# Slp parser for dart

 This package is for parsing [Simple Ledger Protocol (SLP)](https://github.com/simpleledger/slp-specifications) metadata.
 TokenType1 and NFT1 tokens are supported.